'We intend to stick it out with them': Volunteers write notes, send food to healthcare workers fighting COVID-19

 “I read about how an ambulance driver was turned away by a stall owner when he went to buy lunch, and how nurses are shunned on the MRT and public buses.
 It made me heartsick,” she told CNA.

-READ: "Not enough manpower to get food to people in need" - Food charities hit as COV-19 measures ramped up
+READ: "Not enough manpower to get food to people in need" - Food charities hit as COVID-19 measures ramped up

 Her Hail our Healthcare Heroes initiative will be organising free bento lunch deliveries to SGH from Feb 17, and has inspired Singapore companies to do so for other hospitals.